On World Asthma Day 2019 take the time to remind yourself of causes and treatment of the condition.

-- If they do not start to feel better, they should take more puffs of their reliever inhaler (up to 10 at roughly 2 minute intervals)
+- If they do not start to feel better, they should take more puffs of their reliever inhaler (up to 10 at roughly two-minute intervals)

 - If there is no improvement after taking their inhaler as above, or if you are worried at any time, call 999/112.

-- They should keep taking the reliever inhaler 2 puffs every 2 minutes, whilst waiting for the paramedics to arrive
+- They should keep taking the reliever inhaler two puffs every two minutes, whilst waiting for the paramedics to arrive

 Do not panic if the child has taken more puffs than this.
 Salbutamol is a well-tested medication and the main side effects from overdosing are light headedness and a slight tremor of the hands – both of which will resolve without treatment.